mlb/dezoomify-rs/README.md

           If several zoom levels are available, then select the one with the largest height that is inferior to max-height --zoom-level <ZOOM_LEVEL>
           Select a specific zoom level by its index (0-based).
 If the specified level doesn't exist, falls back to the last one
+      --image-index <IMAGE_INDEX>
+          Select a specific image by its index (0-based) when multiple images are found.
+If not specified, the program will ask interactively when multiple images are available.
+If the specified index doesn't exist, falls back to the last one
   -n, --parallelism <PARALLELISM>
           Degree of parallelism to use.
 At most this number of tiles will be downloaded at the same time [default: 16] -r, --retries <RETRIES>